 So far I feel that I have bars, bumpers, and racks pretty well covered on this site.
-I’m certain you can find something useful here if you’re shopping for one of these core home gym pieces.
+I’m certain you can find something useful on this site if you’re shopping for one of those core garage gym pieces.
 What I haven’t covered very well to date are change plates.
 Since it’s likely that just about every lifter will ultimately find themselves in the market for change plates in some form, I felt that it was about time to give them a little attention.

-Friction plate is another term you’ll hear floating around.
-Friction plates are exactly what they sound like, plates that hold on to the bar by friction alone; no collars needed.
+Friction plates is another term you’ll hear floating around.
+Friction plates are exactly what they sound like, plates that hold on to the bar by friction; no collars needed.
 Most rubber plates out there are not friction plates, but they still do a pretty good job of holding on to the bar without the use of collars.
 Both the Rogue and Vulcan change plates I’ll be talking about work very well without collars even though they are not “actual” friction plates.
-If you want real friction plates, Eleiko offers nearly a full set (all sizes except 2.5 and 5 kilograms.)
+If you want a real friction plate set, Eleiko and Rogue offers them (plate sizes 0.5 kg through 2 kg.)

 Probably.
-If you’re new enough to lifting, you can usually get away without having change plates for a little while since bigger jumps in weight are more common as a beginner, but ultimately you’ll need them.
-If you work out with pounds rather than kilograms, there are only a few change plates to get so you can generally gear up for very little cash.
-On the other hand, if you work out in kilograms, expect to spend quite a bit for a full set; there is no less than 6-pairs of kilogram change plates; more if you include the fractional plates.
+If you are new enough to lifting, you can usually get away without having change plates for a while since bigger jumps in weight are more common as a total beginner, but ultimately you’ll need them.
+If you work out with pounds rather than kilos, there’s only three change plate pairs to get so you can gear up for very little cash.
+On the other hand, if you work out in kilograms, expect to spend quite a bit for a full set since there is no less than six pairs of kilogram change plates; more if you include any of the fractional plates.

-Technically; you can save a lot of money by buying cast iron change plates.
-This is especially true if you work out in pounds, as you can run to the box-store and pick up 2½’s, 5’s, and 10’s for practically nothing.
-However, you should know though that cast iron plates will destroy the finish of the sleeves on your barbell.
-Any lift containing an impact with the floor (deadlifts, barbell rows, snatch, clean & jerk, power clean, etc) sends those metal plates bouncing and rattling on the bar, and you end up with gashes, nicks, and lost chrome/zinc.
-I suggest only using cast iron plates for controlled static lifts like bench press, strict overhead press, shrugs, etc unless you just don’t really care about your bar.
+Technically you can save a lot of cash by buying cast iron change plates.
+This is especially true if you work out in pounds, as you can run to the box-store and pick up 2½’s and 5’s for practically nothing.
+However, you should know though that cast iron plates will destroy the finish of the sleeves on your bar.
+Any lift ending in an impact with the floor (deadlifts, barbell rows, snatch, clean & jerk, power clean, etc) sends those metal plates bouncing and rattling on the bar, and you end up with gashes, nicks, and lost chrome/zinc.
+I suggest using steel plates only for controlled, slow lifts like bench press, overhead press, etc.

 Vulcan Strength Rubber V-Lock Change Plates

-Why are these my favorite?
-Well, there are a few things that I expect from my change plates: accuracy in claimed weight, durability, and affordability.
-Additionally, I don’t want to worry about bar damage, and I want for them to stay on the bar without having to be collared on.
+So why are these my favorite?
+There are a few things that I expect from my change plates: accuracy in claimed weight, durability, and affordability.
+Additionally, I don’t want to have to be concerned about bar damage, and I’d like for them to stay on the sleeve without having to be collared on.
 Less important is the IWF-color scheme, and a lack of noise.

-The Vulcan V-Locks are not the only change plates to offer all of these qualities, but of those that do, they are the most reasonably priced.
-Indeed the V-Locks are more expensive than painted steel change plates like the SS-USA plates I’ll cover below, but they are still affordable.
-About $50 less than Rogue’s kilogram set, and nearly $300 less than Eleiko’s!
+The Vulcan V-Locks are not the only change plates available that offer all of these qualities, but of those that do they are the most reasonably priced.
+Yeah V-Locks are more expensive than painted steel change plates like the Strength Shop plates I’ll cover below, but they are still affordable.
+About $25 less than Rogue’s kilogram set, and about $50 less than Eleiko’s.

 V-Locks are not just rubber coated; they are completely rubber.
 There is no steel anywhere, and this is why they are of a larger diameter than the other brands that contain steel cores.
-They offer all the benefits of rubber-coated steel discs like the Rogue or Eleiko plates, but then there is the added benefit of there being no risk of exposing metal over time, which generally happens inside the hole; which of course will start to scratch your bar.
+They offer all the benefits of rubber-coated steel discs (like the Rogue and Eleiko plates), but then there is the added benefit of there being no risk of exposing metal over time, which generally happens inside the hole; which of course will start to wear down the sleeve finish.

 While not technically friction plates, the V-Locks do function in a similar manner.
-Since there is no steel insert or any other smooth material wrapped around the diameter of the hole, they do an excellent job of staying put on the bar outside of the collars.
-I still personally stick the 5 kg disc inside the collars, but that’s only because it’s a decently sized plate.
-Each plate also fits well inside the recess of the next larger plate when on the bar rather than just sitting next to each other as it is with the other brands.
+Since there is no steel insert or other smooth material wrapped around the diameter of the hole, they do an excellent job of staying put on the bar outside the collars.
+I still personally stick the 5 kg disc inside the collars, but that’s only because it’s such a large plate.
+Each V-Lock also fits well inside the recess of the next larger plate when on the bar rather than just sitting next to each other as it is with the other brands.

 All-in-all, these are the best bang for the buck.
 If all my change plates disappeared tonight, I’d order the V-Locks again to replace them.
-They aren’t as expensive looking as the Eleiko’s, but they aren’t actually as expensive as them either.
-It just so happens that they just as accurate as the Eleiko’s though.
+They aren’t as expensive or fancy looking as the Eleikos, but they aren’t actually as expensive as the Eleikos either.
+Now it does just so happen that they just as accurate as the Eleikos though.

-The entire V-Lock set is $229 and is warranted for 5-years.
+The entire V-Lock set is $239, ships for free, and is warranted for 5-years.
 That’s anywhere from 2 to 5 years longer than the rest of them.
-Solid!
+Solid option?
+The best option!

 Strength Shop USA Kilogram Change Plates

 There is one thing I really like about the Strength Shop USA plates; the price.
-However, I don’t like what they do my bar sleeves during lifts that involve the bar hitting the ground.
-I’m talking deadlifts, hack squats, cleans, snatches, and so forth.
-When that bar hits the ground, these things bounce around on the sleeve, and more times than not, they take a piece of the bar’s finish off and replace it with colored paint from the plates.
+However, I do not like what they do my bar sleeve during lifts like the deadlift or power clean; lifts that end with the bar hitting the mats with any momentum.
+When that happens, these things bounce around on the sleeve, and more times than not, they take a piece of the bar’s finish off and replace it with colored paint from the plates.

-The SS USA plates are nothing more than steel plates with a thin coating of paint.
-They look nice enough, but they have no protective rubber or urethane coating, not even around the circumference of the insert.
-The very first day that I used the 2.5 kilogram change plate for deadlifts, I ended up with paint in the grooves of the sleeves and two deep scratches that are there for good.
+The SS USA plates are nothing more than steel plates with a thin coating of colored paint.
+They look legitimate enough, but they have no protective rubber coating – not even around the circumference of the insert.
+The very first day that I used the 2.5 kilogram change plate for deadlifts, I ended up with paint in the grooves of the sleeves and two deep gouges that are there for good.
 That damage was done from dropping a bar only 1 or 2″ at the bottom of deadlifts.
 I never even got a chance to drop the thing from an overhead position.
-It wasn’t worth damaging the bar any further simply to verify that it would.

 Rogue Kilogram Change Plates

-Rogue’s change plates are still metal at their core, but they are covered in a thin rubber coating.
-This rubber not only helps protect the plates from getting scratched and dinged up when they smash into each other on the bar, but it also helps to protect your bar sleeves from getting dinged up as well.
-Better yet, it’s this rubber coating that allows you to load up change plates outside your collars without having to worry about them sliding off; much like friction plates.
+In any case, Rogue’s change plates are metal at their core, but they are covered in a thin rubber coating.
+This rubber not only helps protect the plates from getting dinged up when they smash into each other on the bar, but it also helps to protect your sleeves from getting dinged up as well.
+Better yet, this rubber coating allows you to load up your change plates outside your collars without having to worry about them sliding off; much like friction plates.

 Rogue change plates have a matte finish, and the rubber is color coded using the IWF color scheme.
-The standard six pairs from 0.5 kg to 5 kg are available, and they can be purchased in pairs or sets.
-Buying the whole set will get your free shipping.
+The standard six pairs from 0.5 kg to 5 kg are available, and they can be picked up in pairs or sets.
+Buying the whole set at $265 will get your free shipping.

 Eleiko Olympic Comp/Training Kilogram Change Plates

-The Eleiko change plates are definitely the nicest looking change plates in my collection, but they also happen to be the most expensive.
-The full 25 kg set consists of all six pairs of IWF-color coded discs (0.5 kg – 5 kg), and that set sells for $498.
-This is a couple hundred bucks more than what the 25 kg Rogue set costs, and nearly four times what a colored steel set would cost you.
+The Eleiko Change Plates are definitely the nicest looking change plates in my collection, but they also happen to be the most expensive.
+The full 25 kg set consists of all six pairs of IWF-color coded discs (0.5 kg – 5 kg) and sells for $277 before shipping.
+If you think that’s bad, did you know that they used to sell for $498 prior to Rogue releasing the same plates?
+That price was just eff’n insane!

 There are advantages to owning premium change plates like these.
 For starters, these are IWF-certified.
 I realize that most people won’t really care about the certification stamp itself, but by having it you know that your plates can deviate very little from the claimed weight.
 Also, you technically could bring these to a sanctioned event, where as none of the others on this page are legal equipment.

-The Eleiko set should also outlive nearly all other plates.
+Like the Rogues and Vulcans, the Eleiko set should survive for decades.
 The coating is well done, and there is actually a thin, protective insert around the circumference of the hole that even the Rogue’s don’t have.
-The rest of the rubber coating on the plate feels a lot like the coating on the Rogue plates, but that insert will prevent the rubber from flaking away over time as you load and unload the discs on the bar.
+The remainder of the rubber coating on the plate feels pretty much the same as the Rogue discs, but that insert will prevent the rubber from flaking away over time as you load and unload the discs on the bar.

 Change/Fractional Plates for CrossFit (pounds)

-Most CrossFit shops don’t carry true kilogram change plates.
+Most CrossFit stores do not carry true kilogram change plates.
 They usually they only sell iron change plates in pounds (2½-lb, 5-lb, and 10-lb), and the small washer fractional sets in pounds that consist of ¼-lb, ½-lb, ¾-lb, and 1-lb pairs.
-The fractional plates can be helpful if you do lift in pounds because the change plate options in pounds don’t allow for the minor jumps in weight that kilogram change plates allow, but you still need the change plates.
+Fractional plates can be helpful if you do lift in pounds because the change plate options in pounds don’t allow for the minor jumps in weight that kilogram change plates allow for, but you’ll still need the change plates.

-Sometimes CrossFit shops have the same washer-style fractional sets in kilograms, but these are not nearly as helpful as the pound sets.
-Most folks are content with the ½-kg increments that are possible with standard change plates, and don’t need ¼-kg jumps.
+Sometimes CrossFit vendors have the same washer-style fractional sets in kilograms, but these are not nearly as helpful as the pound washer sets.
+Most folks are content with the ½-kg increments that are possible with standard change plates, and don’t need 0.125 or .25 kg jumps.
 Besides, normal kilogram change plates make three out of four of the included washer plates practically useless (the ½-kg, ¾-kg, and 1-kg.)

 Whether you lift in kilograms or pounds, the fact is that fractional plates are useless without also owning change plates, so worry about change plates first.